PS222407/eshop_productservice/README.md

 dotnet run --project eshop_productservice/eshop_productservice.csproj
 ```
 ## Seed data
+Find the Product.sql on server.
+This file was too big for github :(
 You can import using adminer web ui.
 For the big Products.sql file you must do it in terminal.
 ```bash
 docker cp eshop_productservice/CSV/Products.sql eshop-postgres:/Products.sql